HIL: Hybrid Imitation Learning of Diverse Parkour Skills from Videos

 \section{Experimental setup}

-We conduct a series of experiments to assess the effectiveness of our hybrid imitation learning framework.
-The controller is trained using a dataset comprised of diverse parkour motions.
-We perform a comparative analysis with baseline methods to comprehensively evaluate the controller's performance across various challenging scenes.
-The qualitative results of our experimental validation are best viewed in the supplementary video.
+To evaluate the effectiveness of our hybrid imitation learning framework, we apply HIL to train controllers using a dataset of diverse parkour motions.
+We compare our method against several baselines to assess performance across a variety of new scenarios.
+Qualitative results are best viewed in the supplementary video.

-We collect 19 reference motion clips along with the obstacles from YouTube, totaling 30 seconds across 15 skills.
-Each clip demonstrates a single skill.
-During training, we randomly sample five obstacles from the reference data to form a sequence, creating the target-following task that the character needs to solve.
-The tracking task includes following a single motion clip within the sequence.
-Details of the obstacle placements are available in the appendix.
-We utilize Isaac Gym~\cite{DBLP:conf/nips/MakoviychukWGLS21} to simulate all the environments.
+We utilize Isaac Gym to simulate all the environments~\cite{DBLP:conf/nips/MakoviychukWGLS21}.
 All the experiments are trained on 4 NVIDIA V100 with a simulation frequency of 120Hz.
 Policies operate at 30Hz and are implemented using PyTorch~\cite{paszke2019pytorch} and optimized with Proximal Policy Optimization (PPO)~\cite{DBLP:journals/corr/SchulmanWDRK17}, using generalized advantage estimator (GAE)~\cite{DBLP:journals/corr/SchulmanMLJA15}.
-The model is first trained on the motion tracking task using 4 billion samples.
-This warm start model is to learn precise execution of individual skills.
-We then train the model on both tasks simultaneously with two billion samples, with half of the environments running motion tracking and the other half running adversarial imitation learning.
-This strategy ensures the controller first masters individual skills before adapting them to diverse obstacles.
-The warm start tracking policy is also applied to the baseline methods.
-All the methods are trained with a similar number of samples.
+Initially, the model is trained on motion tracking with 4 billion samples, and then we train the model on both modes simultaneously with two billion samples, where half the environments run motion tracking and the other half adversarial imitation learning.
+This strategy allows the controller to first master individual skills and then adapt them to diverse scenarios.